• Accreditation

 By Carli Friedman, CQL Director of Research

 Disabled people visit the emergency department more often than nondisabled people.
 Visiting the emergency department more frequently can be a sign of unmet healthcare needs and inequitable care.
 Research from other populations also suggests that increased emergency department visits can also be a result of discrimination in health care.
 For these reasons, in this study, in which we collaborated with Laura VanPuymbrouck (Rush University), our aim was to examine the relationship between disabled people being discriminated against in health care and their emergency department visits.
-To do so, we analyzed data as part of our larger study (Friedman & VanPuymbrouck, in press), which surveyed over 2,000 disabled people living in all 50 states to learn more about their experiences in health care.
+To do so, we analyzed data as part of our larger study (Friedman & VanPuymbrouck, 2026), which surveyed over 2,000 disabled people living in all 50 states to learn more about their experiences in health care.

 We found disabled people who received differential health care because of disability were significantly more likely to visit the emergency department, even when factors like disability type, chronic conditions, and self-rated health were accounted for (see figure below).
 Compared to disabled people who ‘never’ received differential health care because of disability, disabled people who ‘rarely’ received differential health care because of disability were 1.8 times more likely to visit the emergency department, people who ‘sometimes’ received differential care were 2.0 times more likely to visit the emergency department, people who ‘frequently’ received differential care were 2.3 times more likely to visit the emergency department, and people who ‘always’ received differential care 2.8 times more likely.